01TGMA/Clock-In-System/README.md

     firebase.initializeApp(firebaseConfig);
     const db = firebase.firestore(); // Or use realtime DB

-S
+    ```

 3. **Open index.html in a browser (double-click or use Live Server).**
     *How It Works*
     ### Employee End:
     - Employee Inputs their ID number on the Employee login page (Default page)
-    - If ID number exist access to the check-in/out will be given
+    - If ID number exist access is granted to the check-in/out will be given
     - On that page employee sees their full name, job position and check-in/out history(if any), and check-in/out buttons.
     - When they are done, they  log out using at the top right conner of the page.

-    *To navigate to the admin login page*
+    *To navigate to the admin login page from employee login*
     > click the ⚙ icon at the top right of the employee login page
+    *To navigate to employee login page from admin login page*
+    > click on the 👥 icon at the top right of the admin page

     ### Admin End:

-    Every .empDiv holds a specific employee.

-    Clicking it triggers a modal (#fullEmployeedisplay) with full employee data.

-    The modal has a Download PDF button that calls jsPDF to generate and download details.

-    PDF includes name, ID, position, and timestamps (if any).
+    - Admin Inputs their ID Number on the Admin Login page
+    - If Admin ID number exsit acess is granted to admin dashboard
+    - The Dashboard shows eall the employees in the commany at the moment.
+    - Clicking on anynof the employees displays their full information,(names, position, and check-in/out history) and a download button that allows you to download the full information of the employee in PDF format

+## Screenshots
+(You can insert screenshots below — recommended size: 600px wide)

+## License
+Licensed under the MIT License.

+## Author
+Your Name
+GitHub: @yourusername
+LinkedIn: @

+## Show Support
+If you found this project useful, give it a ⭐ on GitHub and share it with others!